A young man contemplates as he browses on his laptop.

 Another section should contain all your loans and credit card accounts.
 A sparse or blank section usually means you don’t have any credit history.
 Otherwise, you could see plenty of information under each account, including the balance, monthly payment history, when you opened and closed it, and more.
 If you have a long credit history, it may be wise to comb through this section carefully.

 Your credit card activity will appear in your credit report and may be an important part of determining your credit score.
-Your report will likely show the dates you opened and/or closed an account, your payment history, your balance, and more.
+Your report will show the dates you opened and/or closed an account, your payment history, your balance, and more.

 See if you’re pre-approved

-With no harm to your credit score 2
+With no harm to your credit score1

 Bankruptcies and collections